Following is a listing of helpful resources compiled by CAST.

 Research-based resource for with tips, ideas, and strategies for raising smart, strong, responsible kids.

 An interview with Joseph Califano, the head of Columbia's National Center on Addiction and Substance Use and author of How To Raise a Drug-Free Kid.
 He clearly outlines the case for prevention and the need to continue our efforts the

 educate parents about how they can prevent and reduce youth drug use.

 A nonprofit organization that teaches conflict resolution and mediation skills to faculty, students and parents, as a way to prevent violence and increase communication.

-and those who care for traumatized individuals. develops and disseminates educational material, including videotapes, articles,
+PTSD, and those who care for traumatized individuals.
+Develops and disseminates educational material, including

 Sponsors scholarly research on problems of violence, aggression, and dominance.

 Home to donors and volunteers information on more nonprofits than any other site in the world!